Technical page

-The managed OpenClaw Azure architecture, security model, and operating path
+The CraftingData for OpenClaw Azure architecture, security model, and operating path

-Topology illustration showing a per-slug OpenClaw Azure deployment with resource-group isolation, Container Apps, Key Vault, storage, observability, and Azure AI Foundry as a separate optional Azure service
+Topology illustration showing a per-slug CraftingData for OpenClaw Azure deployment with resource-group isolation, Container Apps, Key Vault, storage, observability, and Azure AI Foundry as a separate Azure service

-Representative topology showing the core deployment boundary and optional Azure services around it.
+Representative topology showing the core deployment boundary and adjacent Azure services around it.

 Azure Architecture Pattern

-A per-slug Azure operating model for secure hosted OpenClaw
+A per-slug Azure operating model for secure hosted CraftingData for OpenClaw

 Isolation model